tostasqb/qb-docs/docs/backend/chapter-02.md

 - These [tuts](http://www.asp.net/mvc/overview/getting-started/introduction/getting-started) are really complete but can make you put a gun to your head quickly, (much info and all around) So why is it here? because it can be like a Bible when you need to learn something specific along the way.
 EF?
 What?
 Entity Framework?
 What? ...just come inside and search for it...

 - [Advisable tutorial](http://www.asp.net/mvc/videos/pluralsight-building-applications-with-aspnet-mvc-4).
 Plurasight is a paid service but Microsoft has made it possible to people to learn from these great video tutorials in MVC 4.
-You may notice MVC is now on version 5 but you can always uddate yourself after with [MVC 5 Fundamentals](http://pluralsight.com/training/Player?author=scott-allen&name=aspdotnet-mvc5-fundamentals-m1-introduction&mode=live&clip=0&course=aspdotnet-mvc5-fundamentals) which are also free.
+You may notice MVC is now on version 5 but you can always update yourself after with [MVC 5 Fundamentals](http://pluralsight.com/training/Player?author=scott-allen&name=aspdotnet-mvc5-fundamentals-m1-introduction&mode=live&clip=0&course=aspdotnet-mvc5-fundamentals) which are also free.

 ## 4. Project

 As sensei says, "much to learn you still have".
-So there is much more around this Microsoft's universe that touches MVC and this Project chapter gives you a glimpse of Azure.
+So there is much more around this Microsoft's universe that touches MVC and this Project chapter gives you a glimpse of Azure and MSSQL.

 - [Create an ASP.NET MVC app with auth and SQL DB and deploy to Azure App Service](https://azure.microsoft.com/en-us/documentation/articles/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database/)